 - Purposeful Oversight: Failing to establish or maintain adequate compliance procedures to detect upcoding, adhere to CMS requirements and remove false claims is known as purposeful oversight.

 - Improper Reporting: This occurs when an internal audit is run and fails to disclose erroneous diagnoses or other problems to Medicare.
 Failing to filter data properly, resulting in ineligible claim submissions, is also improper reporting.

-These types of misconduct are performed in secret and are difficult to detect through government inspection.
+These types of Medicare Fraud are performed in secret and are difficult to detect through government inspection.
 Employees or other witnesses who have knowledge of illegal practices have the ability to stop Medicare risk adjustment fraud.